 One of the best things about the summer months is spending time outside.
 So why spend time inside cooking on the stove or in the oven when you can do it outside?
 Grilling outside will help keep your home cooler.

 Can’t cook outside?
-Using a microwave or toaster oven consumes far less energy and gives off little or no heat, compared to an oven or stove that will increase your home’s interior temperature.
+Using a microwave or toaster oven consumes far less energy and gives off little or no heat, compared to an oven or stove which will increase your home’s interior temperature.

 Click here for some great summer recipe tips from Country Living.